dapp-grupob-2020-c1/backend/endpoints.md

 - 400 BAD_REQUEST: If at least one parameter is missing, empty, or email has wrong formatting.
 - 403 FORBIDDEN: If email and/or password are incorrect.

-###DELETE /api/user
+###DELETE /api/customer

-Used when trying to delete a user from the database
+Used when trying to delete a customer from the database

 ####Query values: